druxorey/dotfiles/README.md

 - `assets`: Contains files needed for the repository, such as screenshots.

 - `config`: This directory contains specific configuration files for different programs and tools.

-- `scripts`: Here you can find several scripts that are added to the `$PATH` so that they can be executed at any time.

 ## Installation